EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/02-Development-Environment-Setup-Options.md

     - Use the default options in the installer.

-2. After installation completed, launch Visual Studio Code.
+2. After installation is completed, launch Visual Studio Code.

 3. In the **Extensions** menu, search for and install the following extensions from Microsoft: